-Within the Apprenticeship in Equine apprentices need to complete the ERR workbook.
+Within the Apprenticeship in Equine apprentices are advised (not compulsory) to complete the ERR workbook.
 Lantra's Equine ERR workbook contains a number of tasks with short answer questions covering the nine outcomes listed below, which learners can complete at their own pace.
-The workbook can be found on Lantra's website www.lantra.co.uk/ERR;
+The workbook can be found on Lantra's website www.lantra.co.uk/apprent iceship/err-workbooks